Natural selection in compartmentalized environment with reshuffling: Selection trajectory

-Note that at every step the density from the previous step is multiplied by $x$ and renormalized.
+Note that, at every step, the density from the previous step is multiplied by $x$ and renormalized.
 Therefore, $\rho_t$ is proportional to $x^t\rho_0$ with some normalization constant, which is trivially reconstructed, and the solution is

-An interesting corollary of these formulas is the conclusion that the initial fitness probability density of the library can be reconstructed from the trajectory of $\bar x_t$ during the selection.
-Indeed, a direct consequence of (\ref{trajectory-discrete}) is
+An interesting corollary of these formulas is the conclusion that the initial phenotypic probability density of the initial library can be reconstructed from the trajectory of $\bar x_t$ during the selection.
+Indeed, the following equality is a direct consequence of (\ref{trajectory-discrete}):

-As the knowledge of all moments of $\rho_0$ allows to reconstruct the density itself, the distribution of fitness in a library can be in principle obtained by tracking the mean population fitness during selection process instead of direct measurement.
+As the knowledge of all moments of $\rho_0$ allows to reconstruct the density itself, the phenotypic distribution in a library can be in principle obtained by tracking the mean population phenotype during selection process instead of direct measurement.